hg-fine-codes/python-study-beginner/tutorial/7_functions/functions.md

 Hello Function!
 ```

-Function allow one to reuse code without repeating oneself.
+Function allows one to reuse code without repeating oneself.
 This is called keeping your code `DRY`.

 ```python
 def hello_func():